Banish Sagging Under the Eyes: Top Treatments and Prevention Strategies

 Eyelid surgery, also known as blepharoplasty, may be covered by health insurance if it is deemed necessary to improve vision obstructed by droopy eyelids.
 However, it is usually not covered for purely cosmetic purposes.

-What Risks Are Associated With Eyelid Surgery?
+What Risks Are Associated with Eyelid Surgery?

 Eyelid surgery carries potential risks such as temporary side effects like dry or watery eyes, swelling, and blurred vision, and in rare cases, serious complications such as visual loss or damage to eye muscles can occur.
 Be aware of these risks before considering the procedure.